aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 #### ```Array``` vs ```ArrayList```
 In an ```array```, we can have items of the same type only.
 The size of the ```array``` is fixed when compared.
 To an ```arraylist``` is similar to an array, but it doesn't have a fixed size.

+#### ```Array``` vs ```List```
+- Arrays:
+	- Fixed size that is determined at the time of their creation.
+	- Adding or removing elements in an array requires creating a new array.
+- Lists:
+	- Dynamic size and can grow or shrink dynamically as elements are added or removed.
+	- Lists provide methods like `Add()` and `Remove()` that simplify adding and removing elements.
+	- Offer additional functionality and flexibility compared to arrays.

 #### ```System.Array.CopyTo()``` and ```System.Array.Clone()```
 Using ```Clone()``` method, we create a new array object containing all the elements in the original Array and using ```CopyTo()``` method all the elements of existing array copies into another existing array.
 Both methods perform a shallow copy.